The Monument to the Discoveries (Padrão dos Descobrimentos) is Lisbon’s striking monument to Henry the

 This iconic structure has an interesting history too.
 Portuguese architect José Angelo Cottinelli Telmo originally designed the Padrão dos Descrobrimentos along with the sculptor Leopoldo de Almeida.

-The Lisbon Monument to the Discoveries was built as a showpiece for the World Fair hosted in Lisbon in 1940.
+The Monument was built as a showpiece for the World Fair hosted in Lisbon in 1940.
 The event aimed to increase trade during the difficult period of the early 1940s.
 It also helped Portugal to consolidate its neutral position in a warring Europe.

 The original version of the monument was destroyed after the fair but a permanent version of the piece was commissioned eighteen years later in 1958.